BLBX-7/ET0731_Brian_Keegan_TaiRong/5. Security Testing/6_Security_testing.md

 Note: Port used is 8883 (MQTT TLS port). </br>
 We were successful in disrupting the MQTT services which disallowed the users from unlocking their door.

-*Indicate how Ip address is scanned
+*Indicate how IP address is scanned